DataDog/dd-trace-rb/CONTRIBUTING.md

  - Screenshots, code samples, or other visual aids that demonstrate the changes or how they are implemented
  - Benchmarks if the feature is anticipated to have performance implications
  - Any limitations, constraints or risks that are important to consider

-Pull requests will be reviewed and added to [our Community project](https://github.com/DataDog/dd-trace-rb/projects/2).

 For more information on common topics such as debugging locally, or how to write new integrations, check out [our development guide](https://github.com/DataDog/dd-trace-rb/blob/master/docs/DevelopmentGuide.md).
 If at any point you have a question or need assistance with your pull request, feel free to mention a project member!
 We're always happy to help contributors with their pull requests.